Crescent Valley High School

-Crescent Valley High School (CV or CVHS) is a four-year public secondary school in Corvallis, Oregon, United States.
+Crescent Valley High School (CV or CVHS) is a four-year public secondary school in unincorporated Benton County, Oregon, with a Corvallis post office address.
 Opened in 1971 in a rural location north of the city, it is one of the two traditional high schools of the Corvallis School District.
+Aaron McKee has been the principal of the school As of 2017.
+Its attendance boundary includes Adair Village and pieces of Corvallis.

+There are two student-run media broadcasting groups, of which students may participate in: The Crescent Crier as the school newspaper and CVTV (abbreviation of Crescent Valley TeleVision) as the schools broadcast news channel.

 Academics

 In 2023, 90% of the school's seniors received their high school diploma on time; 96% of the cohort graduated with a diploma or GED within five years.
+There is a special-education WINGS program in place at the high school and within the school district that the school is located in for disabled students to attempt to earn a diploma after graduation if they were not able to get one after five years.

+Crescent Valley offers Spanish and English classes as of the 2025-26 school year and previously offered German and French before then, yet the students still in German and French classes may still finish the courses.

 Academic awards

 In 2010, a student at the school was honored as a Presidential Scholar, one of three from Oregon.
 There have been two other Presidential Scholars from this school in the past ten years.

 The school received a silver ranking from U.S. News & World Reports 2010 "America's Best High Schools" survey.

 Athletics

+Assistant principal Jon Strowbridge is also the current Athletic Director of CVHS.
 Crescent Valley High School athletic teams compete in the OSAA 5A-3 Mid-Willamette Conference.